sanshar/Dice/docs/gettingstarted.rst

 Interfacing with PySCF in a CASSCF calculation
 ----------------------
-SHCI can also be used as an FCI solver in CASSCF calculation with a large number of active space orbitals and electrons.
-If `PySCF <https://github.com/sunqm/pyscf/blob/master/README.md>`_ is successfully installed (see `Installing PySCF <https://github.com/sunqm/pyscf/blob/master/README.md#installation>`_), you can call Dice from within a python input script.
-After you compile Dice, you must edit the two path variables shown below in the settings.py file in the shciscf module directory in PySCF.
+*Dice* can also be used as an FCI solver in CASSCF calculation with a large number of active space orbitals and electrons.
+If `PySCF <https://github.com/sunqm/pyscf/blob/master/README.md>`_ is successfully installed (see `Installing PySCF <https://github.com/sunqm/pyscf/blob/master/README.md#installation>`_), you can call *Dice* from within a python input script.
+After you compile *Dice*, you must edit the two path variables shown below in the settings.py file in the shciscf module directory in PySCF.

 .. code-block:: bash